PRAgarawal/rocketoff-service/docs/index.md

 ## RocketOff...
 The App for Slack to use when people need to knock it off

 ### Usage
 This highly utilitarian service has two endpoints that can be invoked via slack slash commands.
 The command to use depends on what type of teammate behavior you'd like correct.
-See below for the available commands and sample usage gifs.
+See below for the available commands and sample usage https://rocketoff.appspot.com/oauth_complete/s.

 #### The Beard
-The following commands will invoke a reply with a gif reminding relevant members of the channel or DM that they are lame and should move on:
+The following commands will invoke a reply with a https://rocketoff.appspot.com/oauth_complete/ reminding relevant members of the channel or DM that they are lame and should move on:
 - `/the-beard`
 - `/i'm-done`